telus/tds-core/docs/src/html/2-Use-Thorium/3-receiving-updates.md

 ---

-We use a few different files to document the Thorium repository and its changes.
+We use a few different files to document the TDS repository and its changes.
 All teams should examine these documents before applying updates.

 * [README](https://github.com/telusdigital/telus-thorium-core/blob/master/README.md) file contains the most basic information a developer needs to get up and running.
 For further instructions, see the “Getting Started” section of the documentation site.
 * [CHANGELOG](https://github.com/telusdigital/telus-thorium-core/blob/master/CHANGELOG.md) file describes what was added/updated/fixed in each version, with a new entry for every release